Update 16th August 2021

 Masks and Face Coverings

-The requirement to wear face coverings in law will be lifted on 19/07/21.
+The requirement to wear face coverings in law was lifted on 19th July 2021.
 However, the Government expects and recommends that people wear face coverings in crowded areas such as public transport.

 Hygiene measures remain in place in September 2021